toolpath/syil/README.md

 **PROBEXSLOT**

 The Probe Slot X macro probes the internal sides of a pocket in the X direction and calculates the center.
-The A argument is the selected work coordinate(G54-59).
-The B argument is the length of the pocket in X. The C argument enables inspection reporting which pops up a calculated length after the routine finishes.
+`A` is the selected work coordinate(G54-59).
+`B` is the length of the pocket in X.
+`Q` enables inspection reporting which pops up a calculated length after the routine finishes.
 The Probe should be roughly centered and inside of the slot before beginning.

 ![probeSlot](images/probeSlot.png)